 “This is a significant milestone in fulfilling our commitment to provide stem cells for clinical trials designed to help patients who are suffering from medical conditions for which there are no other options,” said Gary Rabin, ACT’s interim chairman and chief executive officer.
 “Embryonic stem cell research offers real promise for the treatment of a variety of currently incurable diseases and conditions.
 With the commencement of several clinical trials using hESC-based therapies, including the two for which ACT has been approved, the excitement on the part of both researchers and patients continues to grow.
-Our agreement with Roslin Cells is intended to address a number of practical and ethical issues facing the field, and should make it easier for researchers to explore the enormous potential of this exciting science for the future benefit of patients.”
+Our agreement with Roslin Cells is intended to address several practical and ethical issues facing the field.
+In addition, it should make it easier for researchers to explore the enormous potential of this exciting science for the future benefit of patients.”

-Under the terms of the agreement, the hESC lines will be created and banked in compliance with the regulations of both the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
-Roslin Cells will be responsible for maintaining the banked hESC lines, and it is anticipated that the banked hESC lines can be ushered expeditiously from laboratory settings directly into clinical programs, thereby speeding translational research.
-Roslin Cells will promote access to the hESC lines to both academic and commercial entities, and will establish a straightforward license which should enable third parties to have a predictable path to commercialization, at the time they choose to use the cells for discovery and preclinical research.
-ACT will continue to control any licenses to commercialization of products for the eye.
+Under the terms of the agreement, the hESC lines will be created and banked in compliance with the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) regulations.
+Roslin Cells will be responsible for maintaining the banked hESC lines.
+It is anticipated that the banked hESC lines can be ushered expeditiously from laboratory settings directly into clinical programs, thereby speeding translational research.
+Roslin Cells will promote access to the hESC lines to academic and commercial entities and establish a straightforward license that enables third parties to have a predictable path to commercialization when they choose to use the cells for preclinical discovery research.
+ACT will continue to control any licenses to the commercialization of products for the eye.
 ACT and Roslin Cells will share proceeds from these licenses, including milestone and royalty payments.

-“Our aim is to provide researchers with access to hESC lines, which address many of the concerns which currently relate to research involving human embryonic stem cells,” commented Aidan Courtney, chief executive officer of Roslin Cells.
-“However, what is more exciting to us is the potential these hESCs hold with respect to their characteristics.
-Being derived from a point of earlier developmental potential, we anticipate that these single blastomere-derived ES cells will have broad plasticity and be ideally suited for use in the development and commercialization of regenerative medicine therapies.
+“We aim to provide researchers with access to hESC lines, which address many of the concerns which currently relate to research involving human embryonic stem cells,” commented Aidan Courtney, chief executive officer of Roslin Cells.
+“However, what is more, exciting to us is the potential these hESCs hold concerning their characteristics.
+Being derived from the point of earlier developmental potential, we anticipate that these single blastomere-derived ES cells will have broad plasticity and be ideally suited for the development and commercialization of regenerative medicine therapies.
 The collaboration with ACT will also accelerate our engagement with leading researchers in the US.”

-ACT’s single-cell blastomere technique involves the isolation of a single cell from a 4-to-8 cell embryo, utilizing a one-cell biopsy approach similar to that used in pre-implantation genetic diagnostics (PGD).
-This single-cell biopsy is performed routinely around the world, and between one and two thousand children are born every year in the United States and Europe after being conceived by in vitro fertilization using this technique.
+ACT’s single-cell blastomere technique involves isolating a single cell from a 4-to-8 cell embryo, utilizing a one-cell biopsy approach similar to that used in pre-implantation genetic diagnostics (PGD).
+This single-cell biopsy is performed routinely worldwide.
+Two thousand children are born every year in the United States and Europe after being conceived by in vitro fertilization using this technique.
 ACT’s “blastomere” technique has been documented in Nature magazine, Cell Stem Cell, and elsewhere.

 “There is considerable interest in using stem cell lines generated using our single-cell blastomere technique,” commented Robert Lanza, MD, ACT’s Chief Scientific Officer.
 “We are eagerly anticipating providing our cells to a variety of institutions through this arrangement with Rosin Cells.”